aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

             current status.
 Invoke `UpdateWorker` API with (farmId, fleetId, workerId, status=STOPPED) successfully, and then retry this call.
         * `reason` is `CONCURRENT_MODIFICATION` -> Perform exponential backoff, and then retry.
-        * Otherwise -> Abort.
+        * Otherwise -> Stop.
 Exit the application.
-    * Response: ResourceNotFoundException(404) -> Abort.
+    * Response: ResourceNotFoundException(404) -> Stop.
 The Worker has been deleted.
 Either exit the application, or purge the worker id and go back to step 1 of the startup workflow.
-    * Response: AccessDeniedException(403) -> Abort.
+    * Response: AccessDeniedException(403) -> Stop.
 Exit the application.
 The IAM Role on the Fleet lacks the required permissions.
-    * Response: ValidationException(400) -> Abort.
+    * Response: ValidationException(400) -> Stop.
 Exit the application.
 4. Continue to the [Main Control Loop](#main-control-loop).

 ## Main Control Loop